valentinpi/lattice-watering/HWSETUP.md

 2. Two SAMR21-XPRO boards, one bourder router and one node.
 3. Two micro USB cables, optionally a battery connector or powerbank.
 4. One DRV8833 Motor Driver board.
 5. One electronic pump, see e.g. [1].
+It should come with a long tube.
 6. One capacitive moisture sensor, see e.g. [2].
 7. Six female jumper cables.
 8. Two male jumper cables.

 ## Setup